CO-CARBON Festival 2026

 May 2026>

-The carbon sinks and multiple benefits of urban green can be explored during the festival by searching for CO-CARBON geocaches.
-The geocaches are scattered around Helsinki and showcase the city’s green areas based on scientific information.
+The carbon sinks and multiple benefits of urban green can be explored during the festival by searching for caches, just like treasure hunt!
+The caches of urban green are scattered around Helsinki, showcasing result of CO-CARBON research.

 More information: